nfreear/scroll-to-text/README.md

 Features:

  * Supports single or multiple words;
+ * Scrolls to the Nth occurrence of the word/phrase;
  * URL parameter to modify the highlight background colour;

 ## Install .. build .. test .. serve